logeek/kiba-blueprints/readme.md

 This repository contains a single blueprint (but I'll add more) showcasing the use of [Kiba ETL](https://www.kiba-etl.org) and [Kiba Pro](https://github.com/thbar/kiba/wiki#kiba-pro).

+Note that Kiba Pro is a commercial extension ; running `bundle install` requires an active subscription.
+Configuration instructions can be found [here](https://github.com/thbar/kiba/wiki/How-to-install-Kiba-Pro).

 License for this repository: MIT.

 ### Postgres bulk upsert (ON CONFLICT UPDATE)